 - Straight Stairs with intermediate landing

-Second in the list of different types of stairs is Turning Stairs.
+Second in the list is Turning Stairs.
 Stairs which is not straight and turns at an angle up to 360 degrees are known as Turning Stairs.

 But don’t confuse it with circular or spiral stairs.
 There is a huge difference between them which you will understand after looking at their pictures.